weavora/mink-extra-context/README.md

 		And I check "Checkbox 1"
 		And I check "Checkbox 2"

-		Then I should see form with:
+		Then I should see the form with:
 			| Text				| text value			|
 			| Checkbox			| YES					|
 			| Select			| Option 2				|